-On October 6, 2010, the Federal Trade Commission (FTC) announced the much anticipated proposed revisions to the Guides for the Use of Environmental Marketing Claims, commonly known as the "Green Guides" (Guides).1 The Guides were first issued in 1992 to assist advertisers in ensuring that environmental marketing claims were accurate and properly substantiated.
-The Guides have been periodically reviewed and updated to respond to the evolution in consumer perceptions, and the advent of new environmental marketing slogans and phrases.
+On October 6, 2010, the Federal Trade Commission (FTC) announced its much anticipated proposed revisions to the Guides for the Use of Environmental Marketing Claims, commonly known as the "Green Guides."1 The Guides were first issued in 1992 to assist advertisers in ensuring that environmental marketing claims were accurate and properly substantiated.
+The Guides have been periodically reviewed and updated to respond to the evolution in consumer perceptions and the advent of new environmental marketing slogans and phrases.
 The Guides were last revised in 1996 and 1998.2

-In recent years, companies have responded to consumers' increasing desire for more environmentally friendly, green products and services, both with increased use of traditional environmental claims and adoption of new claims, such as sustainability and carbon offsets.
+In recent years, companies have responded to consumers' increasing desire for more environmentally friendly "green" products and services, both with increased use of traditional environmental claims and adoption of new claims, such as sustainability and carbon offsets.
 This marketplace response prompted the FTC to initiate an early review of the Guides, both to determine whether its guidance concerning traditional green claims required revision and to assess whether and what guidance to provide for new green claims.
-As part of its review, the FTC initiated three separate workshops, hired a firm to conduct consumer perception research, conducted a broad review of Internet green advertising to understand what claims were being made and by which industry sectors in particular, and solicited public comment regarding the effectiveness of and need to update the existing Guides.
+As part of its review the FTC initiated three separate workshops, hired a firm to conduct consumer perception research, conducted a broad review of Internet green advertising to understand what claims were being made and by which industry sectors in particular, and solicited public comment regarding the effectiveness of and need to update the existing Guides.3

-As a result of almost three years worth of evidence gathering, the agency has reaffirmed the need for the Guides, while acknowledging that substantive revisions are necessary.
-The FTC also made clear its position that the Guides apply to business-to-business claims, as well as to consumer claims, though there may be differences as to how the two groups understand particular claims.
-Many of the revisions strengthen
+As a result of almost three years' worth of evidence gathering, the agency has reaffirmed the need for the Guides, while acknowledging that substantive revisions are necessary.